AaronJan/Academe/README.md

-# Academe ORM
+# Academe

 **This project is under active development.
 If you like this project, do not be hesitated, click the little star!**

 ## Introduction

-I always thought ORM should be better (to be continued).
+I always thought data-manipulation should be better (to be continued).

 ## TODOs